MousaviLaleh/Module1_Challenge/README.md

 ### Analysis of Outcomes Based on Launch Date
-To help the Louise plan her campaign timeline, we need to take a closer look at how campaign length might be tied to its outcome.
+To help the campaign timeline, we need to take a closer look at how campaign length might be tied to its outcome.
 We should consider time, or more specifically, whether the length of a campaign makes a difference in determining its success.
 For example, is a shorter or longer campaign more effective?
 Is there a certain time of year when campaigns tend to be more successful?
 <br/>

 ![outcomes_vs_launch.png](/resources/outcomes_vs_launch.png)